Blurb writing stinks.

 Is Adelaide ready to become her own person?
 Or will the journey within completely destroy her?

-Find out in this exciting new 6+ book YA series by Mustang Rabbit.
-Get your copy now.
+Find out in this first book in an exciting new YA fantasy series by Mustang Rabbit.
+Grab your copy today.

 What did we do this round?